levitsky/biolccc/doc/sphinx/source/tutorial.rst

 **Predefined chemical basis** - a chemical basis, calculated (or, more precisely, calibrated) for the specific retention chemistry and model of a polymer molecule.
-The current version of libBioLCCC contains two predefined chemical bases:
+The current version of pyteomics.biolccc/libBioLCCC contains two predefined chemical bases:

     **rpAcnFaRod** - a ChemicalBasis calibrated for the reversed phase, ACN as a second solvent, 0.1% FA in both solvents and the ROD polymer model.